Software-Research-Lab/Paragrid-Generator/markups/paragrid-butterfly-net-structure.md

 ✔️ Note: To save the image files with **Gene** mode, choose the format and click on **Generate** drop button.
 The **Build** mode also requires following manual saving action by clicking on **Save image** *diskette* button.

+✔️ Note: To save insect wings with a non-horizontal angle, press any arrow button to find position and click **Save image**

 ### Dragonfly controls

 1. Change numeric up-down number value under **Density B** label to set number of orbits